truelockmc/PC-Optimus/README.md

 ## Contact

-For additional support or to report issues, join our [Discord server](https://discord.gg/36bPs8cQ5B).
+For additional support or to report issues, join our [Discord server](https://discord.gg/36bPs8cQ5B) or contact me at anonyson@proton.me .